-French waiters have a reputation for being rude, and one of those rites of passage of any visitor is ordering a cup of coffee in Paris.
+French waiters have a reputation for being rude, and one of those rites of passage of any visitor is ordering a cup of coffee in French, in Paris.
 Unless it is a venti at Starbucks, you are bound to be disappointed when ordering a café in France.

 So to order coffee in France and get exactly what you want, it is important to know a bit of terminology.

 |French Phrase||English Translation|

 This will get you a rather small cup of coffee however, so for the different types of coffee, you have several different options you can choose from.
 Buckle up your seatbelts, and allons-y!

 A regular café will be the size of an espresso, and is the typical coffee that most people order.
 In French offices, employees usually take a coffee break around 10am and 3pm with a café, France’s version of the watercooler.
 It is usually served without milk or sugar added.

 Note: this expresso-sized coffee is usually drunk during coffee breaks.
 For breakfast, on the other hand, coffee and tea is drunk from a bowl (yes really)!

 In addition, the tradition is to have a small café after dinner, as a sort of pick-me-up after a heavy meal.

 2) Café allongé